Financial Refund Policy

 If the student wishes to keep the credit balance on his or her student account, the Student Financial Services Office must have a written and signed request from the student, as required by the federal regulations for Title IV funds.
 However, a credit balance due to Title IV funds may not be carried forward from one academic award year to the next in any circumstance.
 At the end of the award year any credit from Title IV funds in the amount of $1.00 or more is automatically refunded to the student.

-The term “Title IV Funds” refers to the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Federal Direct loans, Federal PLUS loans, Federal Perkins loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Teach Education Assistance for College and Higher Education Grants (TEACH), Iraq and Afghanistan Service Grant, Leveraging Education Assistance Partnership (LEAP) and Special LEAP (SLEAP) Grants.
+The term “Title IV Funds” refers to the federal financial aid plans authorized under the Higher Education Act of 1965 (as amended) and includes the following: Federal Direct loans, Federal PLUS loans, Federal Perkins loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Teach Education Assistance for College and Higher Education Grants (TEACH).

 Eligibility for refund is dependent on a number of factors and will be determined by the Student Financial Services Office.